odintheprotector/odintheprotector.github.io/_posts/2024-07-13-osctf-forensic.md

 **Flag: OSCTF{JU5t_n0rmal_eXE1_f113_w1th_C2_1n51De}**

 Thank you for watching, hope you enjoy this.
 I solved other challenges but I still love forensic so I just wrote writeup for it 😂😂😂.
-See you in other CTFS, bye!!!
+See you in other CTFs, bye!!!